dnanexus/dnanexus-example-applets/Tutorials/Bash/samtools_count_catmkfifo_sh/Readme.md

-# SAMtools count with mkfifo and dx cat

 This applet performs a SAMtools count on an input file while minimizing disk usage.
 For additional details on using FIFO (named pipes) special files, type `man fifo` into shell.

 <!-- INCLUDE: {% include warning.html content="Named pipes require **BOTH** a *stdin* and *stdout* or they will block a process.
 In these examples, we place incomplete named pipes in background processes so the foreground script process does not block." %} -->